gagemweston/population-projections/README.md

 This program uses python to run the cohort component method to project population from 2025 until any given date.
 We use fertility and mortality conditions from the 2022 version of the United Nations World Population Prospects from 2025 until 2100, after which the program generates its own projections based on user input.
 You can define different 'treatments' which can alter the population size, fertility rates, or mortality rates and compare the effect of these treatments with the baseline projection where this treatment doesn't happen.

 This program was last updated May 2023.
 It was primarily written by Gage Weston, a researcher at Population Wellbeing Initiative at University of Texas at Austin as of May 2023, with help from Sangita Vyas at CUNY Hunter College.
-You may contact Gage at gage@weston.co for issues or questions about the code or contact Kevin Kuruc at kevinkuruc@utexas.edu to learn about PWI.
+You may contact Gage at gageweston@utexas.edu for issues or questions about the code or contact Kevin Kuruc at kevinkuruc@utexas.edu to learn about PWI.

 ### This repository contains: